petercraigmile/dwt/README.md

 ### Installation

-For Mac OS and Linux, make sure you have the C and fortran compilers installed.
+For Mac OS and Linux, make sure you have the C compilers installed.
 After installing the `devtools` R package type

 ```